The Boracay Initiative Beckons-a serious call for conservation

 - the “Clean Blue Industry Standard” CBIS – to help provide beach operators with the information and guidance to effectively manage the beaches of Asia – Pacific.

-This entry was posted on July 23, 2010 at 2:17 am and is filed under Boracay, Clean Blue Asia, Good Governance, Green Hotels, Responsible Travel, Sustainable Development, Sustainable Events, Sustainable Tourism with tags Beaches, Boracay, Boracay Island, CSR, Environment, Philippine beaches, Social Impact, sustainable tourism.
+This entry was posted on July 23, 2010 at 2:17 am and is filed under Boracay, Clean Blue Asia, Good Governance, Green Hotels, Responsible Travel, Sustainable Development, Sustainable Events, Sustainable Tourism with tags Boracay, Boracay Island, CSR, Environment, good governance, Philippine beaches, Social Impact, sustainable tourism.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.